giulianopz/programming/README.md

 - Mitnick &s Simon, Ghost in the Wires: My Adventures as the World's Most Wanted Hacker
 - Erickson, Hacking: The Art of Exploitation
 - Huang, The Hardware Hacker: Adventures in Making and Breaking Hardware
-- Naitoh, How to the ThinkPad Changed the World ― and Is Shaping the Future
+- Naitoh, How the ThinkPad Changed the World ― and Is Shaping the Future
 - Gibson, Neuromancer
 - Dick, Do Androids Dream of Electric Sheep?
 - Shirow, The Ghost in the Shell